MichaelSasser/matrix-python.github.io/content/docs/contributing/project_structure/index.md

 {{< img src="blog_card.jpeg" alt="blog card example" caption="<center><em>Example: Blog Card from the \"Home\" page</em></center>" class="border-0"  >}}

 The above example shows an entry, which featured multiple contributors.
-To add the contributors to the blog entry the `contributors` variable us used.
+To add the contributors to the blog entry the `contributors` variable is used.
-In this case it was:
+In this case, it was:
 `contributors: ["Michael Sasser", "BrenBarn", "ilex", "James Belchamber"]`

 If you click on one of the contributors, marked with a red underline, you will see the contributor page of this user.
-For example [Michael's](https://matrix-python.github.io/contributors/michael-sasser/) contributor page is located in [`./content/contributors/michael-sasser/`](https://github.com/matrix-python/matrix-python.github.io/tree/master/content/contributors/michael-sasser/).
+For example, [Michael's](https://matrix-python.github.io/contributors/michael-sasser/) contributor page is located in [`./content/contributors/michael-sasser/`](https://github.com/matrix-python/matrix-python.github.io/tree/master/content/contributors/michael-sasser/).
-It contains an file `_index.md` and a file `michael_sasser_ava.svg`:
+It contains a file `_index.md` and a file `michael_sasser_ava.svg`:

 - `_index.md` is the file, which contains all text and references the image used.